-"I met one of my best friends on the second day of school because we lived in the same residential college.
-We don't study the same thing or do any of the same extracurriculars, so we probably never would have met if it weren't for the community-building programming that every residential building offers.
-Getting to know the people you live with is an amazing way to build community, especially before you get a chance to get to know people from your classes or clubs." -Isaiah, School of Communication '21 "My first year I lived in Elder Residential Hall and I loved all the built-in programming my faculty-in-residence offered to help folks get to know each other.
+"My first year I lived in Elder Residential Hall and I loved all the built-in programming my faculty-in-residence offered to help folks get to know each other.
 We'd have Wednesday night fireside chats about everything from the Oscars to conspiracy theories, monthly Pizza 'n' Puppies nights where we catered in pizza \and\ puppies, and Sunday-night Apple Cider 'n' Donuts to decompress before the upcoming week of classes.
-I met a ton of my best friends at those events (and just hanging out in my floor's common room), and I'm still super close with those folks three years later!" -Robby, Weinberg '21
+I met a ton of my best friends at those events (and just hanging out in my floor's common room), and I'm still super close with those folks three years later!"
+Robby, Weinberg College of Arts and Sciences